Why Do I Feel Like I Don't Fit In Anywhere?

 "I don't quite fit here."

 Some spend years trying to become who they think others want them to be.
 Others withdraw and stop trying altogether.
-Yet the feeling often remains.
+Yet the underlying feeling often remains.

 The Loneliness No One Sees

+One of the hardest parts of not fitting in is that it is often invisible.
 People may appear successful.
 They may have relationships, careers, families, and friendships.
 Yet underneath they still feel disconnected.

 Many secretly wonder: